 Cosmos has the root idea of bringing order out of chaos, to clarify the confusion by arranging things in order.
 Thus Wikipedia accessed today says: ‘Pythagoras first used the term cosmos (Ancient Greek: κόσμος) for the order of the universe.’
 Similarly in our day, cosmos is applied in many different ways, but with the basic idea of ordering things.
 Synonyms of the New Testament, R. C. Trench, para.
 59, sources its origin and development more fully.
 So, like many words, its meaning changed with usage and time, which is now happening in a thoughtless manner to ‘universal’.

 Christianity deals in truth, and part of the Christian defence of society from false religion is to clarify the meaning of words.
+Christians should be careful in their use of words.
 Fake news and lies are interfering with human communication and co-operation.

 15 Jun 2018: Universal Credit has been discredited.
 The National Audit Office has criticised its slow roll out, suggests that it may be more expensive than the system it replaces, and may never be value for money.